 Abdominal Aortic Aneurysm Screening

-Talk to your doctor about whether the benefits of screening would outweigh the risks in yourcase.
+Not all doctors agree on who should be screened for abdominal aortic aneurysm.
+Talk to your doctor about whether the benefits of screening would outweigh the risks in your case.
 For more information, see:

-Some doctors think that other men should be screened too.
-Some say all men 65 years and older should be screened, regardless of their risk.
-Some say men as young as 55 should be screened if they have a family history of abdominal aortic aneurysm.footnote 2
+Some doctors think that men 65 years and older should be screened if they have a family history of abdominal aortic aneurysm.footnote 2

-Some doctors recommend screening for women who are 65 and older and either have smoked or have a family history of abdominal aortic aneurysm.footnote 3
+Women have a lower risk for an aneurysm than men do.
+But some doctors think that certain women should be screened.
+Some recommend screening for women who are 65 and older and either have smoked or have a family history of abdominal aortic aneurysm.footnote 2